Why are some foods good for one person and not another?

 - reduced bloating

 - reduced inflammation

 - reduced anxiety

 - easier to lose weight

 If you have health symptoms and have not found the root cause for those symptoms, the elimination diet is a great tool for ruling out any potential food intolerance or sensitivity.

 So what foods do you avoid in an Elimination Diet?

 Be sure to read labels!
-For example, some store bought Taco Seasoning blends contain only spices but quite often you find other ingredients too: maltodextrin (artificial sweetener), gluten-containing hydrolyzed wheat ingredients and other preservatives.
+For example, some store bought taco seasoning blends contain only spices but quite often you find other ingredients too: maltodextrin (artificial sweetener), gluten-containing hydrolyzed wheat ingredients and other preservatives.
 Gluten finds all places to hide.
 Many are in processed foods.
-Here is Shelley Case's gluten-free list.
-She is a top expert on gluten-free living with an informative site!
+To help you know where to find hidden gluten, check out Shelley Case's gluten-free list.
+She is a top expert on gluten-free living with a very informative site.
 Be sure to look over the list before you go shopping.
-I was surprised to find brewers yeast on the list.
+I was surprised to find brewers yeast on it.

 Many practitioners suggest starting with the most common foods causing inflammation:

-Pending the situation, you might want to add:
+Pending the situation, you might want to also eliminate: